Elektrobit/crinit/doc/adr/adr-cgroups-hierachic-cgroups.md

 *cons*
 * More room for errors.
 Processes may only be in the leave nodes of the cgroup tree, for example.
-* complex to deal with new cgroups on runtime
+* Complex to deal with new cgroups on runtime

 ## Decision